 Within 500 seconds either side of the time of GW150914, ANTARES found no neutrinos and IceCube found three.
 These results are consistent with background levels (you would expect on average less than one and 4.4 neutrinos over that time from the two respectively).
 Additionally, none of the IceCube neutrinos are consistent with the sky localization of GW150914 (even though the sky area is pretty big).
 There is no sign of a neutrino counterpart, which is what we were expecting.

-Subsequent non-detections have been reported by KamLAND, the Pierre Auger Observatory and Super-Kamiokande.
+Subsequent non-detections have been reported by KamLAND, the Pierre Auger Observatory, Super-Kamiokande, Borexino and NOvA.

 The Electromagnetic Follow-up Paper